pypa/packaging.python.org/source/distributing.rst

    your username and password to a MITM attack.
 Twine uses only verified TLS to upload to PyPI protecting your credentials from theft.

-   Secondly it allows you to precreate your distribution files.  ``python setup.py upload`` only allows you to upload something that you've created in the same command invocation.
+   Secondly it allows you to precreate your :term:`distribution package` files.  ``python setup.py upload`` only allows you to upload something that you've created in the same command invocation.
 This means that you cannot test the exact file you're going to upload to PyPI to ensure that it works before uploading it.